intel/neural-compressor/docs/source/migration.md

 **Mix Precision with Intel Neural Compressor 2.X**

-In 2.X version, we integrate the config information in `MixedPrecisionConfig`, leading to the updates in the code as follows,
+In 2.X version, we integrate the config information in `MixedPrecisionConfig`, leading to the updates in the code as follows (Note: the corresponding names of the parameters in 1.X yaml file are attched in the comment.),

 ```python
 from neural_compressor.config import MixedPrecisionConfig, TuningCriterion, AccuracyCriterion